 The crux used here could just be part of the story arc however, introducing the threat HYDRA poses as enemy Dreadnought robots sporting Tony’s own weapons technology offer some resistance to the hero.
 The idea of Tony Stark’s stolen technology being used for villainy is a common theme of the character throughout his published history.
 This early on in the show it could be also that the apparent inexperience shown by Iron Man here is part of the character’s on-going story arc, possibly showing that he’ll need some assistance to become a better hero.
 The battle wasn’t all bad and had some nice flourishes, such as seeing the suprisingly comical, yet gruesomely melted face of a HYDRA Dreadnought dispatched by Iron Man's boot rockets.

 We also get our first introduction to the cartoons take on Nick Fury and the SHIELD organisation during this battle, with the Helicarrier base looking suitably enormous and the SHIELD uniforms appearing exactly like in the Marvel comics.
 I also love that they’ve kept the massive observation deck and window on the Helicarrier intact from the books, as it’s a brilliant set piece for staging classic confrontations with Nick Fury.
 The show sets up this conflict with Fury early on with Tony paying the Helicarrier a visit, shortly after learning SHIELD has also been using his tech after saving their agents from HYDRA.
 Fury’s offsider, Maria Hill, is also introduced being particularly badass protecting an unflinching Nick Fury from Stark’s bravado over his compromised tech.
-This conflict sets up a great precedent in the show and feels like a moment that could easily happen in the
+This conflict sets up a great precedent in the show and feels like a moment that could easily happen in the universe of the Marvel comics, so kudos to the writers for pretty much nailing Fury’s characterisation.

 With SHIELD firmly established it also sets up the last part of the episode focusing on the transfer of captured HYDRA agents to a SHIELD prison called the Vault, specialising in detaining tech-based criminals.
 We see a quick cameo of classic Iron Man archenemy the Crimson Dynamo while taking a tour of the cells, showing that the cartoon is already treading paths the Iron Man sequel was too afraid to go down, and also a brief glimpse of MODOC looking like some kind of Jack Kirby-esque nightmare.
 There's also a sinister introduction to Baron Von Strucker, leader of HYDRA, one of those old school Marvel villains I’ve always seen referenced in the Comics but never had a chance to read about.
 Here he makes for an absolute classic villain with every word spoken dripping with venom.